 Add garlic and cook for a further 1 minute.

-Add mince, dried oregano and dried basil and fry until browned.
-(If adding mushrooms and courgette or any other veges add toward the end of this stage).
+Add mince, dried oregano and dried basil and fry until browned, adding the capsicum once the mince is nearly browned (if adding mushrooms and courgette or any other veges add toward the end of this stage).

 Cook until vegetables have softened.